ange-yaghi/piranha/docs/handbook/handbook.md

 #include <piranha.h>
 ```

-A bare minimum compiler (that essentially does nothing but check for basic syntax errors could be written as follows):
+A bare minimum compiler (that essentially does nothing but check for basic syntax errors) could be written as follows:

 `src/main.cpp`:
 ```C++